 Propagation may also be achieved via cuttings taken from healthy unstressed plants.
 Cuttings should be from branches that do not have flowers or fruit.
 Make four- to six-inch-long cuttings from branches that are 1/8 to 1/4 inch in diameter.
-Application of a rooting hormone is recommended.
+The application of a rooting hormone is recommended.
 Plant the treated cuttings in a moist, sterile medium and keep them moist.
 Cuttings should root in four to six weeks.

 Maintenance and Pruning

 Hopbush does not require pruning and can be allowed to grow to a natural shape and size.
 However, pruning will encourage thicker growth.
 Prune after fruiting occurs to maintain desired shape and size, but do not prune into old wood.
 If desired, hopbush may be pruned into a topiary shape, as a hedge, or espaliered on a trellis or wall.
 If a tree shape is desired, prune to a single trunk.

 Pests and Diseases

 Hopbush is susceptible to a virus known as 'Dodonaea yellows’.
 The disease causes stunted yellow leaves, hence the name.
 It is also accompanied by distortion of leave margins and internodal elongation of branches in twigs that produces a condition known as witches’ brooms.
 Flowering and fruiting may be reduced or completely absent on the affected branches.
 In some cases, the entire plant is affected, while in other cases the virus only attacks some branches.